 I actually have a degree in Food Science and Technology, making me officially a food scientist and work as a New Product Developer.
 This means on a daily basis I get to wear a sexy hair net, lab coat and play with recipes whilst making sure they work in the factory to end up on UK supermarket shelves for every one to enjoy.
 I work for a premium food company so get to work with some lovely ingredients.
-I was a guest on the At The Sauce podcast, listen here, to hear more from me explaining my job and how I got to be a product developer.
+I was a guest on the At The Sauce podcast, listen here or click on the SoundCloud button below to hear more from me explaining my job and how I got to be a product developer.

-– You seem to go on lot’s of holidays and trips, do you ever rest your passport?
+– You seem to go on lot’s of holidays and trips, do you ever give your passport a rest?

-“Travelling- it leaves you speechless, then turns you into a storyteller”- Ibn Battuta” I adore to travel.
-I was very fortunate growing up that my parents fuelled my love for travel and worked incredibly hard for our family to experience the joys of travelling.
+I adore to travel.
+I was very fortunate growing up that my parents fueled my love for travel and worked incredibly hard for our family to experience the joys of travelling.
 I think food and travel goes hand in hand and love discovering new places, cultures and importantly new food!

 – Really, how many cookery books does one girl own??

-Oh hmmm… this is a hard one and the number isn’t static.
+A lot is the simple answer.
 Below is a selection, they are double stacked so another row behind those ones and there are another two piles next to the shelves.
 I’m just addicted to getting new ones and trying out new recipes from them.
-I’m currently using Eat Your Books to work through them.
+In my mind you can never have too many!

 – How did you get in to food and blogging?

 At the start of 2012 I was working on developing a lot savoury products for work, which meant I really didn’t want to look at any pastry dishes at home so in turn stopped doing as much baking.
-I started the blog as a way to get back into cooking and baking fun things for my friends.
-Also I was eating at some really nice restaurants and wanted to save my experiences.
+I started the blog as a way to get back into cooking and baking fun things for my friends and family.
+Also I was eating at some really nice restaurants and wanted to share my experiences.

-– Ok so what’s the worst thing you’ve ever made?
+– What’s the worst thing you’ve ever made?